 When you shut the computer down on New Year’s Eve, BOOM!

-A bunch of the year’s tax prep is done.
+You’ve completed a bunch of the year’s tax prep.

 Yeeeeees!
 Actual handwriting!

-When you have a few minutes, update the electronic copy.
+When you have a few minutes, update your electronic copy.

 Remember to keep up throughout the year

 Keep up with your spreadsheet’s mileage, food costs, and descriptive notes (listing other meeting attendees, for example) throughout the year.

 HINT: Create a template spreadsheet, including recurring meetings.

 Save a copy as your file for the current year.